kensanata/face/README.md

 As the [script](face.pl) is a [Mojolicious](http://mojolicio.us/) app, there are many other ways to deploy it.
 There is a [Cookbook](http://mojolicio.us/perldoc/Mojolicious/Guides/Cookbook#DEPLOYMENT) with a section on deployment.
-Here's a quick summary:
+The following is a quick summary.

 This runs the script as a server on [localhost:3000](http://localhost:3000/):